 The purpose of this policy is to provide information about what OBS will do with personal data collected, to ensure that records are fit for purpose and securely maintained.

 OBS aims to ensure that all personal data collected about trustees, contractors, volunteers, and service users is collected, stored and processed in accordance with the General Data Protection Regulation (GDPR) and the provisions of the Data Protection Act 2018 (DPA 2018).

-We request the following personal information from families who use our drop-in sessions:
+We request the following personal information from families when they use an OBS service for the first time: